Robbie English, Broker and REALTOR

 5. Safety and Security

-Your home’s safety and security are paramount.
+Your home’s safety and security are critical.
 Investigate:

 • Crime Rates: Research the local crime statistics to gauge the safety of the neighborhood.